railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

    *Defining a fiscal year and the accounting periods within it.*

-Click  *Financial Management > Charts > Charts of Accounts*  and then click  *Open Charts*  on the  *Fiscal Year*  that you've just created to see a hierarchical structure of the accounts.
+Click :menuselection:`Financial Management --> Charts --> Charts of Accounts` and then click :guilabel:`Open Charts` on the :menuselection:`Fiscal Year` that you've just created to see a hierarchical structure of the accounts.
 You can click on the expand/collapse icon of the top tree node to show the detail of this minimal chart.

 .. index::
    single: Database; Backup